 By staying current on the latest research and developments in the field of Integrative and Functional Medicine, you keep yourself relevant to the conversation and are a more attractive candidate for a Functional Medicine practitioner job.
 This isn’t usually too hard a task, as people within this field love what they are learning and understand that it’s a continuous learning process.
 Many people I’ve interviewed shared podcasts they listen to regularly, books they’re currently reading, and so forth.

 After working in Human Resources for over twenty years, I’ve seen firsthand what a glowing resume can do when it comes to landing your ideal functional medicine practitioner job.
 I’ve also seen what resume mistakes to avoid including typos, incorrect information, formatting issues, generic vs. too much personal information, etc.

 Your resume is your best marketing tool when seeking a new opportunity.
 Make sure it is easy to read, targeted to the opportunity, accurate and comprehensive in showcasing all your credentials, experience and education.
 This one snapshot of your career can open the door to your dream job.

 It only takes a few minutes to make an impression, and as the saying goes, “First impressions are lasting impressions.”
 Within the short amount of time that you’re having your first interview, your potential employer is already evaluating and forming a lasting opinion about you.
 Check out the video below for my tips on how to create a favorable impression and be your best self at your next job interview.

 Patient demand for Integrative and Functional Medicine continues to grow, and we need educated providers to respond to this demand.
 Your ideal Functional Medicine practitioner job is out there and we can help you find it and secure it.
-We offer customized courses on our Integrated Connections Accademy for Integrative and Fuctional Medicine Practitioners to assist in developing your CV and cover letter and preparing for your interview.
+We offer customized courses on our Integrated Connections Academy for Integrative and Functional Medicine Practitioners to assist in developing your CV and cover letter and preparing for your interview.